macmade/XS-Labs-Style-Guide/README.md

 As in the above example, parenthesis should always be used around a macro parameter.

 <a name="c-12"></a>
-### 12. Structs and unions
+### 12. Structures and unions

-Members of structs and unions should be properly aligned, as mentioned before:
+Members of structures and unions should be properly aligned, as mentioned before:

 ```C
 struct foo